bglarkin/tgr_fun/fungal_ecology.md

     ## Non-constant Variance Score Test
     ## Variance formula: ~ fitted.values
-    ## Chisquare = 0.06999224, Df = 1, p = 0.79135
+    ## Chisquare = 0.7556326, Df = 1, p = 0.3847

-A linear model indicated a positive association between grass–forb index and the logit share of pathogen sequences (β = 0.67, 95% CI = 0.26-1.08, R2adj = 0.63, n = 10).
-Results were robust to HC3 standard errors and to
+A linear model indicated a positive association between grass–forb index and the logit share of pathogen sequences (β = 1.74, 95% CI = 0.596, on log scale, R2adj = 0.59, n = 13).
+Results were robust to HC3 standard
-robust regression (bisquare), with similar slope estimates in a leave-one-out test.
-Model residuals did not deviate from normal based on a shapiro test.
+errors and to robust regression (bisquare), with similar slope estimates in a leave-one-out test.
+Model residuals deviated slightly from normal based on a shapiro test, which isn’t as reliable with a small n.

 #### Does plant composition affect total fungal biomass?